-- Every teacher has a laptop which connects to the school network and an interactive whiteboard - Every teacher has an class IPAD. - There is a mobile lpad trolley containing 15 lpads predominately used by KS1 - Key stage 1 classes each have 4 IPADs to support children's learning - Key stage 2 have 6 kindle fires per class for use of the AR programme. - There are two mobile trolley containing 15 google chrome books one each for Years 4 and 6 - There are two trollies of 30 chromebooks one for Upper Key Stage 2 and one for Lower Key Stage 2 - EYFS staff each have an iPad for recording and monitoring progress via tapestry - Each member of SLT have an iPad for recording and monitoring - Internet access is available in all areas of the school - Pupils may use IT and computing independently, in pairs, alongside a TA or in a group with a teacher.
+- every teacher has a laptop which connects to the school network and an interactive whiteboard. - every teacher has a class IPAD. - there is a mobile IPad trolley containing 15 iPad predominately used by KS1. - Key stage 1 classes each have 4 iPads to support children's learning. - Key stage 2 have six kindle fires per class for use of the AR programme. - there are two mobile trolley containing 15 google chrome books one each for Years 4 and 6. - there are two trollies of 30 chromebooks one for Upper Key Stage 2 and one for Lower Key Stage 2. - EYFS staff each have an iPad for recording and monitoring progress via tapestry. - each member of SLT have an iPad for recording and monitoring. - internet access is available in all areas of the school. - pupils may use IT and computing independently, in pairs, alongside a TA or in a group with a teacher.

-The school has a computing technician who is in school fortnightly on a Monday.
+• the school has a computing technician who is in school fortnightly on a Monday.